COMMON SENSE LOCAL GOVERNMENT

-As a city council member, I will always put the people of Vero Beach first.
+As the next County Commissioner for District 5, I will always put the people of Indian River County first.
 Our citizens need elected officials who will protect their freedoms and be good stewards of their taxpayer dollars.

-Tracey Zudans has served the community in a wide variety of volunteer and philanthropic roles, including as a Trustee for the Indian River County Hospital District.
+Tracey Zudans currently serves as a Vero Beach City Council Member, where she has fought for accountability, fiscal responsibility, and attention to citizens' needs.
+Over the years, her experience in the community has placed her in a wide variety of volunteer and philanthropic roles, including as a Trustee for the Indian River County Hospital District.

 Tracey graduated from the University of Florida with a degree in Advertising.
 She currently serves as a board member on the Veteran’s Council of Indian River County.